ndb796/PyTorch-Group-Equivariant-CNN/README.md

 * This repository provides PyTorch implementations for [Group Equivariant CNN (G-CNN)](https://arxiv.org/abs/1602.07576).
 * This repository shows fine accuracies which are higher than the accuracies in the original papers.
 * If you have questions, please send an e-mail to me (dongbinna@postech.ac.kr) or make an issue.
+* This repository is a final project result in the AIGS538 class in POSTECH, South Korea.

 ### Experiment Settings